Newsletter 02, November 2006

-4) Latest Recipes In The Low Carb / Low GI Cookbook
+4) Latest Recipes In The Low Carb is Easy Cookbook

-For those of our readers who are subscribers to the Low Carb / Low GI Cookbook, two new recipes have now been released: Prawn 'Risotto' and Paprika Chicken.
+For those of our readers who are subscribers to The Low Carb is Easy Cookbook, two new recipes have now been released: Prawn 'Risotto' and Paprika Chicken.
 You will find these recipes already in your Cookbook next time you log in.

 5) Test Your Knowledge

 Did you know that ...

 - ... taking exercise is important not just to keep your heart and lungs fit and healthy.
 It also helps to prevent osteoporosis (bone loss), improves the blood circulation throughout your body and improves your ability to fall asleep quickly and sleep well.
 Source: Stanford University Medical Center